Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 Coinbase vs Coinbase Pro: The Comparison

-Coinbase currently supports the following cryptocurrencies: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
-These are the main coins that you can buy, sell, store, convert or transfer to someone else.
-There’s a complete list on their website with the rest of the supported digital assets whose availability depends on the country and payment method.
+On Coinbase currently supports the following cryptocurrencies: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), and Litecoin (LTC).
+These are the main coins that you can buy/sell, store, convert, transfer, etc. There’s a complete list on their website with the rest of the supported digital assets whose availability depends on the country and payment method.
 For example, for USDC trading, New York is excluded, European and UK residents are allowed to make transfers, but the coin is not available in Australia, Canada, and Singapore.

 In 2018, the company announced on their blog that they were considering adding up to 30 new tokens over time.
 Talking about the process, they stated that to make this vision a reality, they needed to evaluate the shortlisted coins against their Digital Asset Framework which makes an assessment based on security and compliance.